Expert Cat Care Advice

 Why Do Cats Sleep So Much?
 Understanding Feline Sleep Cycles

 Is your cat sleeping 16 hours a day?
-Learn the evolutionary biology behind a cat's massive sleep requirements, the difference between a 'cat nap' and deep sleep, and when excessive sleeping indicates a medical emergency.
+Learn the evolutionary biology behind a cat's sleep requirements, the difference between a 'cat nap' and deep sleep, and when excessive sleeping indicates a medical problem.

 KittyCorner Team